 No matter if it comes to white or red oak, both wood species are great for staining and their structure allows for different types of products to be absorbed evenly and create intensive colour and uniform covering.
 An oak wood flooring allows a lot of great opportunities for wood floor staining, a wide choice of shades that can be achieved and different staining products that can be used.

-Therefore, it is recommended engineered floors with a 3-mm top layer to be sealed with clear sealant only, or use of hardwax-oil colours instead.
+Therefore, it is recommended that engineered floors with a 3-mm top layer be sealed with clear sealant only, or use hardwax-oil colours instead.

 What Colours You Will See With Our Service?

-The following standard set of wood stain colours we keep available in our vans at all times:
+The following set of wood stain colours we keep available:

 - Dark Oak